rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 #Welcome!
 Welcome to Flo Tools!
 This product was developed to enhance the usability and improve workflow for VoiceOver users of Pro Tools.
 This document is divided into headings for easier screen reader navigation.
 Read below to get started.

+#Acknowledgements:

+Flo Tools was first developed as a concept by Chi Kim and Rocco Fiorentino, in the Assistive Music Technology Lab at Berklee College of Music.
+After realizing the potential of the project, Slau Halatyn joined the team, and the group worked together to continue developing the scripts outside of the classroom.
+Many thanks to Rocco Fiorentino for his contribution to writing scripts and documentation.
+And many thanks to Slau Halatyn, who beta tested Flo Tools and gave invaluable feedback with his expert knowledge in Pro Tools.
+We’d also like to thank Chi Kim for his time, effort, and creative scripting abilities to make this project a success.
+We sincerely hope Flo Tools will enhance the work flow of Pro Tools users with visual impairments!

 #Note:

-The downloaded zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
+The  zip file referenced in this read me will automatically decompress itself into a folder on Mac OS.
 Please refer to this downloaded folder, called "Flo Tools Master", when reading this document.

+You can download the zip file directly from [here](https://github.com/rfiorentino1/Flo-Tools/archive/master.zip)

 #System Requirements: